mienaikoe/ziyu/Chapters/Chapter5.md

 "You must be proud."

 "I should be.
-The scientists who spearheaded the program won't allow me that privelege.
+The scientists who headed the program won't allow me that privelege.
 They wanted to expand the observer program; to send explorers with telescopes into space to see what we cannot from the surface.
-By our deadline, we had only built it half of the length, so it was only long enough to send lightweight things into orbit.
+By our deadline, we had only built the rail to half of the specified length, so it was only long enough to send lightweight things into orbit.
 Even the smallest craft they wanted to send would be too heavy."

 "That's still quite an accomplishment."